loorisr/firecrawl-searxng/apps/hero-service-ts/README.md

-# Playwright Scrape API
+# Playwright Hero Scrape API

-This is a simple web scraping service built with Express and Playwright.
+This is a simple web scraping service built with Express and Playwright and [Hero](https://ulixee.org/docs/hero).

 ## Features